 Need more inspiration?
 Find the best Christmas market holiday ideas in Europe by the World wandering Kiwi.

 3 Christmas markets in Belgium worth visiting, by Alison and Andrew from cheeseweb.eu.
 This couple travels slow and lists a few blog posts about Christmas markets in Belgium.
-Brussel and Bruge’s Christmas Markets are renowned for their delicious foods, snacks and treats.
+Brussel and Bruge’s Christmas Markets are renowned for their delicious foods, snacks, and treats.
 Enjoy!

 A guide to the best Christmas Markets in Europe, written by Becky and Gray from globalgrasshopper.com.
-They write about different Christmas markets like the one in Vienna, Prague and Barcelona.
+They write about different Christmas markets like the one in Vienna, Prague, and Barcelona.

-How to get there
+How to get to the Christmas Markets?

 The most important thing about how to plan your Christmas market trip is to plan how to get there.
 Depending on where you wish to go and how far it’s from your home town, you need to arrange the right sort of transportation.

 I recommend you to take the train or join a budget bus tour.
 Yes, that’s when you join all the old people who love these sorts of things.
-But the fare for the bus is cheap and once you arrive, you can wonder off on your own.
+But the fare for the bus is cheap and once you arrive, you can wander off on your own.

 Taking the train or bus, allows you to drink as much mulled wine as you’d like.
 You do not have to drive home after having walked all day and you’re feet are killing you.
 And, last but not least you do not have to worry about high parking fees or traffic driving into the city.

 Budget airlines serve them all.
 Be aware to check the distance from the airport to the city though.
 Especially airports around London can have high travel times towards the city.
 If you’re on a short break, you might want to consider to fly to an airport with less transfer time.

 It’s December after all and the weather can turn for the worst.
 You need snow tires on your car to drive in Germany.
 The trains can be delayed due to severe snow.
-Or the flight gets cancelled due to fog.
+Or the flight gets canceled due to fog.
 It can all happen.
 Be flexible and plan generously.

 How long to stay at the Christmas market?

 Some don’t pack up and leave right after Christmas either (like in Vienna and Budapest), so you might want to consider visiting after Christmas.
 This way, you’ll have plenty of room to move around and some shop holders might throw in some discounts.
 Weekends are most busy so be aware of the crowds (and the prices!).

-And last but not least: have fun!
+- And last but not least: have fun!
 It’s only Christmas once a year, so start to plan your Christmas market trip and go!

-Have you already been to a Christmas market this year?
+Have you already been to a Christmas Market this year?
 Or are you planning on visiting one?
-Please share your best Christmas market experiences below in the comment section.
+Please share your best Christmas Market experiences below in the comment section.